itsnotthetim/FRA532_LAB1/README.md

 ---

 ⚠️ *In case, the code for the Bicycle model and the No-Slip Condition Constraints model shares similar equations, the implementation will be mostly the same, with some differences specific to each model.
-The code will look like this.*
+The code will look like this(<a href="src/ackermann_controller/scripts/ackermann_ik.py">inverse kinematics script</a>).*

 ```python
     def cmd_vel_callback(self, msg: Twist):